What do the new lockdown rules mean for me?

 – What if I shielded last time?

-People over 60 and those who are clinically vulnerable are being told to be especially careful to follow the rules and minimise their contact with others.
+People over 60 and those who are clinically vulnerable are being told to be especially careful about following the rules and minimising their contact with others.

-Anyone who was formally notified that they should shield last time and not go out to work will be advised not to go out to work this time.
+Anyone who was formally notified that they should shield last time and not go out to work will be advised to limit their movements again.

 However, formal shielding as happened during the March and April lockdown – where people were told not to leave home for any reason – will not be brought in.